SaturnFramework/Saturn/README.md

 ## Saturn moons

-Saturn is not only library building on top of Giraffe but also set of opinionated tooling for scaffolding whole project and then generating some boilerplate code.
-At the moment our template by-default are using:
+Saturn is not only a library building on top of Giraffe, but also set of opinionated tooling for scaffolding a whole project and then generating some boilerplate code.
+At the moment our template is using (by default):

 #### [Dapper](https://github.com/StackExchange/Dapper)